AngularSpectrumMTD/DXR_HobbyPathTracer/README.md

 ---
 #### With Simple Scene (Easy.
 These 3D models are made by AngularSpectrumMTD))
-1. Set "SceneType_Corridor" or "SceneType_PTTestRoom" or "SceneType_PTTestRoom2" or "SceneType_PTTestRobot" or "SceneType_PTTestBrick" or SceneType_MaterialTest" or "SceneType_PTTest" to the variable "mSceneType" at void DxrPhotonMapper::Setup()[DxrPhotonMapper.cpp]  **(MaterialTest/Corridor/Kitchen/GITest/PTTest/PTTestBrick/PTTestRobot/PTTestRoom/PTTestRoom2.mtl/obj are made by owner of this repository(AngularSpectrumMTD))**
+1. Set "SceneType_CausticsTest" or "SceneType_Corridor" or "SceneType_PTTestRoom" or "SceneType_PTTestRoom2" or "SceneType_PTTestRobot" or "SceneType_PTTestBrick" or SceneType_MaterialTest" or "SceneType_PTTest" to the variable "mSceneType" at void DxrPhotonMapper::Setup()[DxrPhotonMapper.cpp]  **(CausticsTest/MaterialTest/Corridor/Kitchen/GITest/PTTest/PTTestBrick/PTTestRobot/PTTestRoom/PTTestRoom2.mtl/obj are made by owner of this repository(AngularSpectrumMTD))**
 2. Build and Execute
 ---
 #### With Sponza